ajs/tools/docs/_posts/2019-08-06-your-regex-here.md

 work, turning input test into a tree of match results that can be transformed into an AST or directly acted upon.

+To turn off capturing, place a period before the sub-rule name:

+    token IPv4 { <.octet> ** 4 % '.' }

+So that the resulting match object will not contain the "octet" entry that would otherwise be created.

+If, on the other hand, you want to re-name that entry in the match, use an equal sign:

+    token IPv4 { <byte=octet> ** 4 % '.' }

 ## Code interpolation

 There are several ways to interpolate native language structures